JackEdTaylor/LexOPS/README.md

 ### 1. Run in own R Session

 This is the recommended method for running LexOPS.
 If you [have R installed](https://cloud.r-project.org/), you can run LexOPS on your own computer by either (a) using the `shiny` function, `runGitHub()`, or by (b) cloning the repository.
-Note, however, that these methods may automatically install or update some of the app's dependencies.
+Note that these methods may automatically install or update some of the app's dependencies.

 #### a) Using `shiny::runGitHub()`